Injured in a Maritime Accident? Contact Our Jones Act Lawyer for a Free Consultation

 - Intracoastal Waterway

-Speak with an Experienced Lawyer about Your South Carolina Maritime Accident Today
+Speak with an Experienced South Carolina Jones Act Lawyer about Your Maritime Accident Today

 To find out if you are entitled to recover your medical expenses, lost wages and other losses, call the Willis Law Firm for a free, confidential consultation.
-Attorney David Willis is licensed in New York and Texas, and represents injured maritime workers throughout the United States.
+Attorney David Willis represents injured maritime workers throughout the United States.
 Don’t give up your right to compensation.
 Call 1-800-GOT HURT or contact us online today.